italomaia/flask-empty/README.md

 ## Flask-SQLAlchemy

 While creating your project, Flask-Empty will ask you if you wish to enable SQL support.
-Confirm if you do so and Flask-SQLAlchemy will be available and configured through **database.py**.
+Confirm if you do so and Flask-SQLAlchemy will be made available.
+See **config.py** for its default configuration.

 _ps: currently, db-create will only create your models if they are imported somewhere in your application.

-By **somewhere**, try the *same module where your Blueprint instance is defined*.
+By **somewhere**, try the same module where your Blueprint instance is defined.

 ## Flask-Mongoengine